tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 For example 'VALIDATION_MINDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642'.

 When a non-default Argument is used, a new instance of an Implementation linked to a new instance of a Specification linked to an instance of an Argument asserting the non-default value SHOULD be used.
 When Assertions are represented in RDF, an Assertion produced by a test run with a non-default Argument value MUST NOT be linked to the instance of the Specification with the Argument with the default value, but MUST be linked to novel instances of Implementation, Specification, and Argument, such that a query on the Assertion can identify what Argument value was used for the Parameter to produce the Assertion.
-This provides the non-default value for software consumers.
+It is the novel instances of these classes that provides the non-default value for software consumers.

 When a non-default Argument is used, a Response.comment SHOULD include the Parameter and the non-default value.
 This provides the non-default value for human consumers.